|

 Post by Silver on Apr 24, 2023 22:39:14 GMT -5

 It would be nice to have another pipe carver/maker here. adui and I might be the only ones at the moment.
-Cramptholomew drops in from time to time.
-RDPipes used to drop in frequently, but he's stopped making pipes (I heard a rumor he might start up again).
+Cramptholomew drops in from time to time. rdpipes used to drop in frequently, but he's stopped making pipes (I heard a rumor he might start up again).
 Those two are true artisans.
 An easy way to start is to get a predrilled and stemmed block.
 That's where I started.
 My daughter and son-in-law got me a couple kits for Christmas a couple years ago.

 |